Sahil130202/reddit-persona/README.md

 This project is provided as part of a coding assignment.
 All intellectual property belongs to the author unless the assignment is accepted and ownership is transferred as part of the hiring process.

-Contact

-For any questions, please reach out via Internshala or the official hiring channel at BeyondChats.

----

-You can now paste this directly into your `README.md` file in the project root.
-Let me know if you'd like help converting this into PDF format, or cleaning your repo before pushing to GitHub.